mojombo/omniship/README.md

 * [Tracking Url](#tracking-url)
   * auto detects the provider based on the format of the tracking number
-  * works with UPS, USPS, DHL Global Mail (if OmniShip::DHLGM.mailer_id is set and matches), FedEx, Landmark Global, UPS Mail Innovations
+  * works with UPS, USPS, DHL Global Mail (if Omniship::DHLGM.mailer_id is set and matches), FedEx, Landmark Global, UPS Mail Innovations

 * [Track](#track)
   * auto detects the provider based on the format of the tracking number
-  * works with UPS, USPS, DHL Global Mail (if OmniShip::DHLGM.mailer_id is set and matches), FedEx, Landmark Global, UPS Mail Innovations
+  * works with UPS, USPS, DHL Global Mail (if Omniship::DHLGM.mailer_id is set and matches), FedEx, Landmark Global, UPS Mail Innovations

 * [UPS and UPS Mail Innovations](#ups-and-ups-mail-innovations)
   * Track